wheelbytesec/ImprovedSparrow/README.md

 # Sparrow.ps1 Repository

 Welcome to the **Sparrow.ps1** repository!
 This repository contains the **Sparrow.ps1** script, created by CISA's Cloud Forensics team to assist in detecting possible compromised accounts and applications within the Azure/M365 environment.
 The tool is designed for use by incident responders, providing a focused examination of user and application activity pertinent to identity and authentication-based attacks.
+This script was made in late 2020 and was never updated.
+Because of this, I decided to re-vamp the script with some additional features.

 ## Features